DomiDre/modelexp/README.md

 # ModelExp
-A general purpose python package for fitting of parameterized models to experimental data
+A python package used in PhD thesis for fitting of parameterized models to experimental data from various performed scattering/magnetism experiments

-# Conventions
-Camelcase is used